Search results for:

-You can track only users who add something to the shopping cart, but don’t buy.
-You can track only users who click a certain link.
+You can track only users who add something to the shopping cart but don't buy.
+You can track only users who click a particular link.
 There are many options for choosing just who you want to retarget to.
 You do this by adding event codes.
 Follow the instructions for the type of event you choose.

 Create your Facebook audience

-Need ideas on how you could use retargeting?
-Here’s an awesome post by Jonathan Dane with over 30 ways you can use it.
-Use it to draw inspiration from for creating an effective retargeting campaign.
+Need any ideas on how you could use retargeting?
+Here's an excellent post by Jonathan Dane with over 30 ways you can use it.
+Use it to draw inspiration for creating an effective retargeting campaign.

 Written by Brandon Fournier / February 8, 2017